saxix/django-concurrency/docs/settings.rst

 configuration defaults to True for backwards compatibility, this setting can cause omitted version numbers to pass concurrency checks.
 New implementations are recommended to set this to ``False``.

+.. note:: For security reasons, starting from version 1.5, default value will be ``False``.

 ``CONCURRENCY_LIST_EDITABLE_POLICY_SILENT``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~